NIH Accounting services

 1. If you are already a monthly accounting client of ReliAscent® - your accounting team will take you through the audit with the auditing CPA firm, and the process is relatively quick and easy.
 As we maintain a DCAA compliant accounting system for all of our clients, the robust financial tracking, timekeeping, and other policies and procedures that we implement are more than sufficient to meet the various requirements of the audit.
 In most cases, this means very little additional cost to the client from our side, in addition to the cost of the Single Audit itself (charged by the CPA firm).

 2. If your company performed the accounting internally, or outsourced it to a third party - ReliAscent® can review your accounting system, policies and procedures, financial controls, etc., provide guidance as needed to address compliance gaps and errors, and get your business audit-ready.
-The amount of time and cost involved in this process varies greatly from company to company, and is very dependent upon the state of your books and if you followed all of the proper policies & procedures that should have been implemented.
+The amount of time and cost involved in this process varies greatly from company to company, and is heavily dependent upon the state of your books and if you followed all of the proper policies & procedures that should have been implemented.

 Failing your single audit can result in serious financial consequences, so contact us today to learn more about our services and how we can help.